koualab/conodictor/README.md

 optional arguments:
   -h, --help   show this help message and exit
   --out OUT    Specify Output directory
-  --all        Display unpredicted sequence in output --graph      Create donut graph of predicted sequences --cpus CPUS  Specify the number of threads
+  --mlen MLEN  Minimum sequence length to consider for prediction --all        Display unpredicted sequence in output --graph      Create donut graph of predicted sequences --cpus CPUS  Specify the number of threads